VictorySpecificationII/AIden/README.md

 ## Features

-- Retrieval-augmented generation using LlamaIndex and a language model
+- Retrieval-augmented generation using LlamaIndex and LangChain.
 - Interacts with external APIs (e.g., weather API)
 - Customized to understand personal preferences and information
 - Multimodal: